buildbeaver/buildbeaver.github.io/docs/go-sdk-guide/jobs.md

 ## Job Dependencies

 *Job dependencies* can be used to ensure a job doesn't run until after another job completes, and optionally to make available artifacts from another job.
-(By default, all submitted jobs are eligible to run in parallel).
+If no job dependencies are specified then all submitted jobs are eligible to run in parallel.

 The following Job methods are available to define dependencies: